esl/MongooseIM/doc/advanced-configuration/HTTP-authentication-module.md

 ### Authentication service API recipes

-Below are some examples of the auth service APIs and MongooseIM-side configuration along with use cases.
+Below you can find some examples of the auth service APIs and MongooseIM-side configuration along with use cases.

 #### System using a common, custom auth token